Learn How to Use Progressive Muscle Relaxation to Relieve Anxiety

 ABOUT ROBERTA ALVES:

-Roberta Alves is a therapist and counselor at the Essence of Healing Counseling with locations in Ft.
-Lauderdale and Coral Gables.
+Roberta Alves is a therapist and counselor at the Essence of Healing Counseling in Ft.
+Lauderdale.
 She is a Certified Anxiety Specialist and has a high success rate with eliminating anxiety from her clients’ lives.
 She uses a scientifically and research based type of therapy called Cognitive Behavioral Therapy which has been proven to be extremely effective in treating anxiety.
 Roberta is truly passionate about the work she does and loves serving her clients in the Coral Gables, Miami, and Ft.
 Lauderdale areas.